 - You can use either butter or baking spread for the biscuit base, I find that baking spread makes the cheesecake easier to remove from the tin as it doesn't make the base set as solidly.

 - You can find lots of answers to common no bake cheesecake questions on my How To Make A No Bake Cheesecake guide.
 If you've never made a no bake cheesecake before, I highly recommend reading through my guide first!

 - Although I provide cup measurements, I highly recommend weighing your ingredients out using digital kitchen scales*.
 It is the most accurate way to measure ingredients and will ensure the best results.
 Digital scales are very low cost and can be purchased for around £12 ($16.50) .

 - For teaspoon (tsp) and tablespoon (tbsp) measurements, please use measuring spoons* and not the type of spoons you eat with.
 Again this will ensure accuracy and provide the best results.

 For the full recipe with measurements, head to the recipe card at the end of this post.

-To make the base I mixed digestive biscuit crumbs, cocoa powder and melted butter together.
-I pressed them into the base of a springform tin.
-For the filling I mixed cream cheese, cocoa powder and icing sugar together using an electric mixer until smooth.
+To make the base, mix digestive biscuit crumbs, cocoa powder and melted butter together.
+Press them into the base of a springform tin.
+For the filling, mix cream cheese, cocoa powder and icing sugar together using an electric mixer until smooth.
 Whisk in double cream until the mixture thickens, then smooth the mixture into the tin on top of the biscuit base.
 Put it into the fridge to set overnight or for at least 4 hours.

 For the ganache, melt double cream and dark chocolate together, then spread it over the cheesecake.
-Made the white chocolate ganache and piped it in a swirl on the cheesecake.
-Then I dragged the end of a cocktail stick through the ganache to create the spiderweb pattern.
+Made the white chocolate ganache and pipe it in a swirl on the cheesecake.
+Then drag the end of a cocktail stick through the ganache to create the spiderweb pattern.

 How do you remove a no bake cheesecake from the tin?